Arkansas Mesothelioma Lawyer

 The Mountain Pine Pressure Treating Superfund Site in Plainview, Arkansas, was contaminated by hazardous materials due to decades of wood treatment operations using pentachlorophenol, or PCP, and chromated copper arsenate, or CCA.
 The 95-acre site housed three abandoned wood-treating facilities that operated from the mid-1960s to the late 1980s.
 The buildings and tanks at the site contained significant levels of asbestos, posing significant health risks until cleanup efforts were completed in 2005.
 While major remediation has been conducted, ongoing groundwater monitoring continues to ensure the long-term safety of the area.

-Options for Asbestos and Mesothelioma
+What Are the Options for Asbestos and Mesothelioma Compensation in Arkansas?

 The primary way for victims to seek compensation for mesothelioma is by filing a lawsuit against the companies responsible for their asbestos exposure.
 A successful mesothelioma claim can provide financial relief for medical costs, lost wages, and pain and suffering.
-Most mesothelioma lawsuits in Colorado result in settlements, allowing victims to receive compensation without going to trial.
+Most mesothelioma lawsuits result in settlements, allowing victims to receive compensation without going to trial.
 However, if necessary, our team of skilled mesothelioma attorneys can take the case to court and fight for the maximum compensation possible.

 Many asbestos companies filed for bankruptcy to avoid lawsuits, but the courts required them to establish asbestos trust funds to compensate asbestos-exposure victims.
 An estimated $30 billion remains in these trust funds.
 A trust fund claim offers a faster and simpler way to obtain financial support from multiple sources.